ak--47/ga4-mixpanel/README.md

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

-^ you will be guided through a setup process where you will be prompted for your `BigQuery Dataset Id`, `Cloud Storage Bucket`, and `Mixpanel Token`
+^ after confirming you trust the repository, you will be guided through a setup process where you will be prompted for your `BigQuery Dataset Id`, `Cloud Storage Bucket`, and `Mixpanel Token`

 - **Google Cloud Functions**